mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/USART/USART_Communication_Rx_IT/readme.txt

 @par Example Description

-This example shows how to configure GPIO and USART peripheral for receiving characters from HyperTerminal (PC) in Asynchronous mode using IT.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of GPIO and USART peripherals to receive characters from an HyperTerminal (PC) in Asynchronous mode using an interrupt.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 USART Peripheral is configured in asynchronous mode (115200 bauds, 8 data bit, 1 start bit, 1 stop bit, no parity).
 No HW flow control is used.